The 19 Best Places to Grab Dinner in Whistler

 Southside is Whistler’s oldest diner, and it leans into the Americana Diner aesthetic.
 Located in Creekside, it’s the perfect spot to get breakfast or a burger after you finish up your First Tracks ticket.

 Expect traditional breakfasts, hash browns, and bennies galore.
 Or, for lunch, poutine, clubhouses, and one of our favourite burgers.
 We always give this place five stars for service and food and will keep coming back for more.

 The Raven Room

-Their cocktail menu is well thought out and their food menu, has options for everyone.
-They operate on a first come, first serve basis, and although this restaurant is hidden away, it’s a popular choice, particularly on the weekends.
+Their cocktail menu is well thought out, and their food menu has options for everyone.
+They operate on a first-come, first-serve basis, and although this restaurant is hidden away, it’s a popular choice, particularly on the weekends.

-And for a sweet treat, you can’t wrong by ordering the passion fruit and mango ‘cheesecake’ made from cashew cream with a date and walnut base.
+And for a sweet treat, you can’t go wrong by ordering the passion fruit and mango ‘cheesecake’ made from cashew cream with a date and walnut base.

 Whistler Restaurants on a Budget